AD2011/AD2011/README.md

 <h1 align="center">Hi 👋, I'm Abir Dey</h1>
-<h3 align="center">A passionate upcoming Data Scientist from India</h3>

-- 🌱 I’m currently learning **Tableau, PowerBI, GenAI, R, TrueNAS**

 - 👨‍💻 All of my projects are available at [https://github.com/AD2011](https://github.com/AD2011)

-- 💬 Ask me about **Cloud Computing, Networking, DSA, OS, AI, Python, C, JAVA, Web Hosting**
+- 💬 Ask me about **Cyber Security, Cloud Computing, Networking**

-- 💞️ I’m looking to collaborate on ... **Networking, Docker and AI/ML Projects**
+- 💞️ I’m looking to collaborate on ... **CyberSecurity, Networking, Docker and AI/ML Projects**

 - 📫 How to reach me **me@abirdey.com**